This blog may contain affiliate links. Read our disclosure policy for more info.

 This is not your average thing to do in Sri Lanka nor is it a popular one.
 In fact, many of you probably haven’t heard of Maduru Oya National Park, however, if you truly want to see wild elephants then you really should visit!

 The unique thing about Maduru Oya is that there’s actually a public highway (the B502) that runs through the middle of the national park.
-From this road at both sunrise and around sunset you can spot wild elephants.
+From this road at both sunrise and sunset, you can spot wild elephants.
 Because it’s a public road it’s also completely free – other than your driver of course.

 We spent two nights at a beautiful lodge nearby called the Blue Lake Ridge and spent our mornings and afternoons watching actual wild elephants.
 It’s the only hotel out there but it’s so beautifully located you won’t regret spending a night or two (like we did!)